Chicago Therapist: Costa Provis, LCPC, CPC

 Who might benefit from counseling?

 Anyone who is either struggling to make positive changes in their life, or who is feeling stuck in their current situation.
-Counseling mystical1helps.
+Counseling helps.
 It offers an opportunity to assert oneself into a proactive role in his/her own growth and success.

 For couples, whether you’re dealing with relationship frustrations, or planning on taking a next step and want to open the lines of communication with your significant other, counseling will help.